blazux/MyOwnGrimoire/README.md

  - pavucontrol updated to 4.0 + libglademm dependency removed

 ## Http
- - firefox : added an option to install pre-compiled version from mozilla (kind of dirty, yes I know)
+ - firefox added an option to install pre-compiled version from mozilla (kind of dirty, yes I know)

+## Devel
+ - rust added an option to install pre-compiled version as weel (HERESY !!!)

 ## XFCE Details :
 - libxfce4menu, libxfcegui4 have been removed, they're deprecated